rwblickhan/astro-rwblickhan.org/src/content/newsletters/basically-the-first-building-made-primarily-of-reinforced-concrete.md

 ---

 I somehow missed that Men I Trust released [not one but _two_](https://en.wikipedia.org/wiki/Men_I_Trust#2025%E2%80%93present:_Forever_Live_Sessions,_Vol._2_and_Equus_albums) albums in 2025.
 I don’t think they quite reach the heights of their earlier EPs but I still love my funky Quebecois indie dream pop!!

+[^note1]: I’m _still_ not sure whether “extravert” or “extrovert” is considered the more correct spelling.
+I’ve been corrected on _both_ spellings 🤷‍♀️